-Costa Rica’s impressive track record of political stability and astounding natural landscapes makes Costa Rica one of the safest Latin American countries to visit.
-The friendly locals, that go by the term ‘ticos’ are known to welcome travelers with open arms to their predominantly tropical country.
+Costa Rica’s impressive track record of political stability and astounding natural landscapes make Costa Rica one of the safest Latin American countries to visit.
+The friendly locals that go by the term ‘ticos’ are known to welcome travelers with open arms to their predominantly tropical country.

 Approximately 25% of Costa Rica’s land area is a protected zone, which means that the country’s biodiversity is rich and protected.
 The tropical haven boasts a variety of breathtaking natural wonders.
 From beach towns and volcanoes to rainforests that are primed for adventure.

 From a healthcare point of view, the water in Costa Rica is safe to drink, and the healthcare system is efficient and accessible.
 This, in conjunction with a low crime rate, makes Costa Rica a paradise ready for exploring.

 Highlight Activities in Costa Rica